- Things to Do

 ACVS: Let’s start with your family heritage in the area (Arlington and Washington, D.C.)

 ST: My family moved to Arlington in the late 1930s, I believe 1937.
 My paternal grandmother was a Holms, an African American family that moved to the Washington, D.C., area in the late 1800s.
 My grandmother married a much older gentleman whose name was James Monroe Taylor from Petersburg, Virginia.
 He acquired a lot of property, mostly in Baltimore, but they also owned a property in Washington, D.C.
 They decided to move to Arlington; that property is still in my family today.
 The house that is there today is a second house because the first one burned down.
 When my paternal grandfather died, my grandmother remarried a man named Crawford.
-They opened a business on Lee Highway, the Dewdrop Inn.
+They opened a business on Langston Boulevard, the Dewdrop Inn.
 My step-grandfather was a well-known jack of all trades.
 He was a builder, contractor, and caterer.

 ACVS: Could you tell me about your parents?